 9. You have a growth mindset, allowing for constant change

 You are constantly growing.
 You do this by healing your past and resolving old wounds so that you don’t continue to repeat patterns that do not serve you.
 You are conscious and focused on your mindset and allow space for your identity (and the identities of your loved ones) to shift and change throughout life.
-You know that reality is never fixed and you prefer to remove limiting narratives rather than live into them.
+You know that reality is never fixed, change is the only constant, and you prefer to remove limiting narratives rather than live into them.